What Oracle is Doing

 - Curbed emissions equivalent to taking 563 cars off the road for a year

 - Oracle OpenWorld and JavaOne events in Asia and Latin America have dedicated green initiatives.

-- In the last 12 months, more than 110 Oracle event planners worldwide have been actively reducing the environmental impact of more than 1,400 of our smaller events.
+- Since June 2012 more than 150 Oracle event planners worldwide have been actively reducing the environmental impact of more than 2,300 of our smaller events.

 What You Can Do

 Although we’re working hard to make more sustainable choices, it’s your help that will continue to help us improve our success rates.